 Know Yourself (Socrates)

 In order to know ourselves – that is, to know – we must first be aware of our abilities and then our limits.
+Know yourself Socrates is a famous maxim in philosophy.
 In order to understand this event much more clearly, let’s take a few references and take a short trip to the beginning…

 B.C.
 In the 400s, “Know Yourself” was written on the door of the Temple of Apollo in Delphi.
-This “know yourself” event is a kind of password of people who aim to lead a life based on completing themselves and completing others while doing so.
+This “know yourself” event is a kind of password of special people.
+The people who aim to lead a life based on completing themselves and completing others while doing so.

 “Nosce te ipsum”